nabilasiregar/rails-file-hosting/README.md

   rails s
 ```

-Upload and delete .pdf|.docx file and check in your S3 bucket
+Upload and/or delete .pdf|.docx file and check in your S3 bucket